 Buy a good supply of revolver wads in the right caliber.
 I think it is important for beginners to start out with these things so that they can start learning to shoot without worrying about chain-firing.
 Novices tend to be a little klutzy and sloppy with gun powder when they load.
 If you're still learning how to load and tend to be a little sloppy with your powder, these wads won't absolutely prevent chain firing, but they will help a whole lot.
 Please read chapter 2 on preventing chain firing.

 You will need a supply of the right kind of gun grease.
 You have several choices here.
 If it is cool to cold out, lard works fine as a gun grease and smells great.
 Crisco works well too and people tell me that the very best grease and what our ancestors used is sheep tallow.
-I've never used tallow, but right now my all time favorite gun grease is Thompson/Center's Bore Butter.
-It really keeps my pistol's barrel clean of fouling, it also smells great and it stays reasonably solid in warm weather.
-Buying Bore Butter in a tube is so much easier than making gun grease yourself and it works well in all but the warmest weather, so that's all I use anymore.
+I've never used tallow, but right now my all time favorite cold weather gun grease is Thompson/Center's Bore Butter.
+It really keeps my pistol's barrel clean of fouling, it also smells great, but it sure is hard to get out of the tube in cold weather.
 As odd as it sounds, the gun grease must be put in the chamber BEFORE you ram in the slug (as told about in chapter 3).

-OK, since writing that I've made up a mixture of 85% Crisco and 15% beeswax and this stuff is by far the best revolver grease I've ever used.
+For temperatures above 60 degrees F, I highly recommend a mixture of about 85% Crisco and 15% beeswax (more or less).
+This stuff is by far the best revolver grease I've ever used.
 I highly recommend using a mixture like this because it works well on warm days, it can be scooped out of a jar on cold days, it doesn't seem to mix with the powder and it's cheap.
-The grease seems to atomize when the charge goes off and it keeps the fouling even deep in the chambers soft and almost non-existent.
+The grease seems to atomize when the charge goes off and it keeps the fouling, even deep in the chambers, soft and almost non-existent.
 Experiment around with this stuff, make up different ratios of grease to beeswax and see what works best for you.

 This grease is a bit stiff, but if you melt it into